-For backyard burning that will take place within 3 miles of Philomath or 6 miles of Corvallis, you must first obtain a permit from the fire department before applying for a permit with the DEQ.
+For backyard burning for the following types of material that will take place within 3 miles of Philomath or 6 miles of Corvallis city limits (Special Control Area), you must first obtain a permit from the fire department and then apply for a letter permit with the DEQ:

 Some tips for burning your debris includes:

 - Cover the pile of debris during wet weather so that there is less smoke when attempting to burn - wet wood produces more smoke.

 - Watch the way the smoke lays down – start off with a small pile to see if your smoke blows towards people’s houses.
 Keep in mind that low barometric pressure will keep the smoke lower to the ground potentially causing a nuisance or health hazard.

 - Smaller piles are easier to manage, 3 ft diameter and 3 ft high is a good-sized pile to comfortably manage.